GianniosApostolos/GianniosApostolos/README.md

 -->

-I'm an undergraduate computer science student at the University of Thessaly
+I'm a computer science graduate from the University of Thessaly

 Currently, working as a software engineer.
 I'm focusing on learning and improving my skills regarding C#, Java/Spring-boot and VB, striving to become a proficient developer.
 Additionally, over the last years I have developed a strong interest for a wide range of technologies and languages.
 Including, but not limited to, .NET, Unity, C, HTML, CSS, PHP, JS, and ASM.